Contour is a Layer 7 HTTP middleware reverse proxy for enabling ingress to Kubernetes clusters.

 This means we prefer to avoid adding features that the customer cannot debug themselves – even if it is their system that is at fault.

 When adding validation features we err on the side of the design space that gives the customer feedback as soon as possible even if it is not the most complete; i.e., CRD validation enforced by the api server is preferable to status fields on objects.

 When designing Kubernetes objects, we try to expose information as close as possible to the object that needs it.
 For example, we will ensure that HTTPProxy objects have status conditions that tell the user that created them if there is a problem, rather than just logging that information from Contour itself.

-Contour currently supports Ingress v1beta1, Ingress v1, and HTTPProxy.
-Work is under way to support Gateway API with initial support available in Contour 1.13.0.
+Contour currently supports Ingress v1 and HTTPProxy and we are working on supporting the Kubernetes Gateway API.
 We don’t ask users to choose which ingress API they want to use, instead we will consider providing support for any requested types to meet users wherever they are.

 This goal is in conflict with the goal of a minimum surface area, but we realize that channeling all our users to an API which is only implemented in Contour is bad for their interoperability and limits our total addressable market.
 The idea for this goal is that we will thoughtfully consider new ingress types as they become available, and add them in if we believe it is a good idea.

-By closely tracking the upcoming Ingress V1 and V2 specifications we actively contribute to the broader Kubernetes community as early adopters.
+By closely tracking the Ingress v1 and Gateway API specifications we actively contribute to the broader Kubernetes community as early adopters.